 - Appropriately and effectively counsel 50+ buyers and sellers.

 - Recognize mortgage finance as well as loan schemes and scams that victimize 50+ borrowers.

 - And much more!

 - Date and time: April 20-21, 2017, 8:30 a.m. – 5:00 p.m. both days

 - Location: WRA headquarters live / classroom webcasts to Appleton, Eau Claire, Kenosha, Sheboygan and Woodruff.

 - Instructor: Joanne Chando.

 - Credits: Qualifies for elective credit for the ABR designation and 16 credits toward the CRS designation.
 Also qualifies for two GRI live elective credits.
-Will be submitted for six hours of 2017-18 CE elective credit.
+Approved for six hours of 2017-18 CE elective credit.

 More SRES information